SilverStone AR12-TUF Review (Page 2 of 4)

 As for its dimensions, the SilverStone AR12-TUF is pretty typical with a height of around 154mm, width of 128mm, and depth of 75mm, with the fan attached.
 You probably will not run into any issues with installing this cooler in most mid-tower ATX cases.
 The SilverStone AR12-TUF is symmetrical and with its fan attached, it does not even hover over any memory slot.
 There is still quite a bit of clearance underneath with approximately 3.5cm of space between the bottom of the base and the bottom fin, in its default position.
 I doubt you will run into any clearance issues due to the placement of the fan or the heatsink.

 From the base where the metal makes contact with the processor, four continuous U-shaped heatpipes lead away from the CPU contact and splits into the two stacks of fins.
 This effectively makes eight heatpipes in total.
-The 6mm diameter metal tubes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The 6mm diameter metal tubes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in manner to spread out the heat in the array of radiating fins.
 The 0.51 square meters of surface area, combined with the single 120mm SilverStone fan are the two factors that will affect this cooler’s heat dissipation abilities, and we will see what this translates into on the next page.

 The fan mounted on the fin stack of the SilverStone AR12-TUF is mounted with a set of metal wires that clip to the side of the stacks.
 This means you can swap out these fans if you so desire for any other 25mm thick 120mm fan.
 These clips work decently well to keep the fan in place, but unfortunately, they do not attach to the fan in any way.
 This makes installation of the fan to the heatsink a bit tricky, as it requires some tension to just hold the clips to the fans, let alone to the heatsink.
 You will need to remove the fan during installation, but we will explore this later on.